 Not all 4K TVs are made to similar specifications.
 Many of the issues that are encountered when using a 4K TV as a computer monitor are only issues with mid-to-low range televisions.
 A higher quality 4K TV can be lightweight and high resolution, with minimal lag and many additional, advanced features that can make the transition worthwhile.
 Consequently, if you’re considering replacing a computer monitor with a 4K TV, you generally want the highest quality television available.
 Here are a few televisions that meet these specifications:

 Whether using a 4K TV for a computer monitor works depends largely on the functionality that you need from your computer.
-If you’re primarily streaming videos, gaming, and doing other media-heavy pursuits, a 4K TV is an excellent choice.
-On the other hand, if you’re doing a lot of reading, typing, and web browsing, there may be some issues.
+With most of us using laptops, the 4K TV is mostly used as a second monitor, and it can be great for displaying graphs, powerpoint presentations, video calls, and more.
 For the most part, those who can get away with using a 4K TV as a computer monitor will often find it convenient and cost-effective, and as the technology advances it’s likely that the line between television and computer monitor will become increasingly blurred.
 Have any questions about using a 4K TV as a computer monitor?
 Ask away in the comments below!